 • Cutting in Front

-A cue isn’t trained until it’s bomb-proof.
-Proofing separates a polite neighborhood stroll from a heel command that holds up on busy sidewalks, vet lobbies, or squirrel-rich trails.
+A cue isn’t trained until it works everywhere.
+Proofing ensures your heel command holds up on busy sidewalks or trails.

 Three-Level Distraction Ladder